nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: No contacts sharing any of the fields with contact to be added in test case.

     1. Test case: `addc n/Bobby Tan p/98127492 e/Bobby01@gmail.com th/Bobby012` followed by `undo` <br>
        Expected: Contact will first be added to the list and details of the added contact is shown in the status message.
        The contact will be removed after `undo` is executed and a successful `undo` message is shown.

     1. Test case: `addc n/Bobby Tan p/98127492 e/Bobby01@gmail.com th/Bobby012` followed by `undo`, then `redo` <br>
        Expected: Similar to previous test case.
 However, contact will be added back to the list after execution of `redo`, and a successful `redo` message is shown.

 1. Undoing and redoing without prior changes to the lists
     1. Prerequisites: No command has been executed since the application was opened, or all executed commands have already been undone.
     1. Test case: `undo` without any prior changes to the lists <br>
        Expected: No change to the lists.
 Error details are shown in the status message.
     1. Test case: `redo` without any prior successful `undo` command <br>
        Expected: No change to the lists.
 Error details are shown in the status message.

 ### Reminder
 1. Getting a reminder for meetings in the meeting list
     1. Prerequisites: List all meetings using the `listm` command.
 Multiple meetings in the list.
     1. Test case: `reminder 1`<br>
        Expected: All meetings whose date are either the current day or the next day are listed.
 The number of meetings listed is shown in the status message.

+<div style="page-break-after: always;"></div>

 ### Archiving a meeting